RayhanaAkterDev/crisis-vault/@diit_6th_semester/CSE-530219 » Software Engineering/02 » Requirements Analysis Fundamentals/📘 003 » What is the functional and non-functional requirement of software engineering (process) - Explain.md

 ## Functional Requirements

-Functional requirements define the **specific behavior** or **main functions** of the software system.
-They describe **what the system should do**, including all the features, operations, and interactions that users can perform.
-However, more specific functional system requirement describe the system functions, it's input, processing; how it's going to react to a particular input, and what's expected output.
+**Functional requirements** define the specific behavior or *main functions* of a software system.
+They describe what the system should do, including all the features, operations, and interactions users can perform.
+More specifically, functional requirements describe the system’s functions, the expected inputs, how those inputs are processed, and the corresponding outputs.
+In some cases, they may also clearly state what the system should not do.

+**Common Functional Requirements in Software Engineering**
+-

 ---